• Skip to primary navigation

 I want to encourage you to start fermenting, fermenting is simple!
 With this simple brine you can ferment almost anything without any special equipment.

-Place the jar or container used on a plate or baking sheet and leave it for about a week at room temperature.
-The brine will get a bit cloudy, that’s normal and should smell pleasant saur.
+Place the jar or container on a plate or baking sheet and leave it at room temperature for about a week.
+It’s normal for the brine to become slightly cloudy, and it should have a pleasant sour smell.

-After 5-6 days you can taste the tomatoes, if you like them, transfer them to a cool place to stop the fermenting process.
-If you find they need a bit longer that’s okay.
-Tomatoes do need a bit longer to ferment.
+After 5-6 days, you can taste the tomatoes.
+If you find them to your liking, transfer them to a cool place to halt the fermentation process.
+If you feel they need more time, that’s perfectly fine, as tomatoes often require a bit longer to ferment.

 Fermented Tomatoes

-In our experience, fermented tomatoes do not store well.
+In our experience, fermented tomatoes do not store for long.
 Use and enjoy them soon.

-If you have never had any fermented tomatoes, we would love to hear what you think. make a small batch, and see what you have been missing.
+If you have never tried fermented cherry tomatoes, we would love to hear your thoughts.
+Make a small batch and discover what you’ve been missing.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for more yummy recipes.